Set up webhooks

 List of webhooks

-To fully operate an in-game store, it is necessary to implement the processing of the main webhooks:
+For the full operation of the in-game store and payment management, it is necessary to implement the processing of the main webhooks:

 If item catalog personalization is implemented on your application’s side, set up processing of Catalog personalization on the partner’s side.